-Programming Note Context: MFX_VP8_STATISTICS - Encoder Only 1 packing, Hardware r Cnt and MBSkip_Prob_Cnt are collected to generate MBSkipProbability.
+Programming Note Context: MFX_VP8_STATISTICS - Encoder Only 1. packing, Hardware r Cnt and MBSkip_Prob_Cnt are collected to generate MBSkipProbability.
 After bit returns both MBSkip_Prob_Total_Cnt and MBSkip_Prob_Cnt.
-Optimal packing could be quent pass using MBSkipProbability of round (256 (MBSkip_Prob_Total_Cnt- MBSkip_Prob_Cnt) / MBSkip_Prob_Total_Cnt)) 2 context(3) and tree nters collects token statistics of particular plane (4), coefficient band(8), neighbor node position(11) as described in WebM Spec.
-Out of the space of 1056 counters, there s high significant in compression efficiency and are chosen for statistics collection.
+Optimal packing could be quent pass using MBSkipProbability of round (256 (MBSk ip_Prob_Total_Cnt- MBSkip_Prob_Cnt) / MBSkip_Prob_Total_Cnt)) 2. nters collects token statistics of particular plane (4), coefficient band(8), neighbor node position(11) as described in WebM Spec.
+Out of the space of 1056 counters, there are 270 of which has high significant in compression efficiency and are chosen for statistics collection.